henrypugh/agents/README.md

    - Connections are maintained throughout the session
    - The `AsyncExitStack` in `ServerRegistry` ensures proper cleanup
    - Connections can be manually disconnected or automatically closed on exit
+   - The `disconnect_server` method allows for explicit disconnection

+5. **Server Connector Tools**
+   - The `server_connector.py` module provides tools for connecting to external servers
+   - These tools allow for dynamic connection to servers from within a server
+   - Enables nested server connections for complex workflows

 ### Critical Implementation Notes